HAVE A QUERY?

 Consumer Friend is not a registered credit provider.
-We act on behalf of a number of credit providers by providing a debt review service for them.
-We manage the entire debt review process on their behalf and will be liaising with your debt counsellor through the entire debt review process
+We act on behalf of various credit providers by providing a debt review service for them.
+We manage the entire debt review process on their behalf and liaise with your nominated debt counsellor through the entire debt review process.

-How do I sign-up to use the DReX consumer portal?
+I see that Consumer Friend uses the DREX system.
+How do I sign-up to use the DREX consumer portal?

 What are the benefits of using the portal?